 A minifig who is Disrupted can use an Angry Inch to recover and immediately initiate a Combat Maneuver, but only on his own turn.

 |It's considered poor form, although not illegal, to have a unit attack a random object just to help itself move faster with an Angry Inch.
 But if the player insists, the target should at least be an actual object - attacking "the ground" or "the air" is just being a jackass.

 Close Combat Maneuvers

-If the Active minifig chooses to attack, he may move an Angry
+If a minifig chooses to Attack, he may move an Angry

-Inch to position himself, and then attack with any Close
+Inch to position himself, and declares his intention to Attack with a Close

 ||Minifigs without a CC weapon